 You also may want to have spare magazines for your home-defense rifle so that you can reload if you run out of ammo.
-This isn’t a terribly likely situation, however, having spare ammo and not needing it is a better situation that needing that reload and not having it.
+This isn’t a terribly likely situation.
+However, having spare ammo and not needing it is a better situation than needing that reload and not having it.

 You Need Other Gear, Might As Well Carry Mags

-I think the most compelling reason to carry additional magazines for your AR-15 rifle is because you have other items that you need to have with you in case you need to defend yourself and your loved ones in your home.
-Medical gear, a hand held light, a phone, a set of keys for your home all make sense to have easily on hand should you find yourself in a scenario where you are forced to defend your home.
+I think the most compelling reason to carry additional magazines for your AR-15 rifle is that there are other items that you need to have with you in case you need to defend yourself and your loved ones in your home, like medical gear, a handheld light, a phone, and a set of keys for your home.

 A Solution for Spare Mags: Over the Shoulder Bags

 You need someplace to put all this gear and in your hands just isn’t going to work.
 Stuffing gear into your “pockets” in the middle of the night might be even less ideal.
 My preferred tool is a simple over-the-shoulder bag.
 They are available from many manufacturers and you should be able to hold whatever gear you decide you need in that critical situation and the single strap is quick and simple to don.